 Read on to find out how the world’s food ranked in South Africa this year.

 10. Vietnamese Cuisine (Popularity Score 4)

 In last place, Vietnamese food gained two points on the previous year.
 This cuisine may have a short history in the country, around 20 years, but South Africans are loving this low fat, healthy diet of sweet, sour, salty flavors.
 But with few restaurants located in the mainstream areas, it’s still not so easy to dine out on Vietnamese food.

 Scoring the same as Vietnamese food this year, Korean food popularity dropped one point to four.
 Like Vietnamese cuisine, the main thing holding back popularity is exposure to the food, as there’s few Korean restaurants in mainstream areas.
 But where they are, they are loved, particularly the Korean BBQ.

 Lebanese food is enjoying increasing popularity worldwide, and South Africa is not being left out.
 This oh so tasty cuisine rose two points this year to 5 in the popularity table.
 And it’s not just popular for eating out.
 Courses for cooking this healthy, fruit and vegetable-filled food are also on the rise.

 7. Greek (Popularity Score 11)

-Souvlaki, moussaka, keftedes and pastitsio are dishes South Africans can relate to as they’re similar to local favourites.
-Dips like tzatziki and tahini are welcome flavour to their palates, though taramosalata still has a way to go in the popularity stakes.
+Souvlaki, moussaka, keftedes and pastitsio are dishes South Africans can relate to as they’re similar to local favorites.
+Dips like tzatziki are welcome flavor to their palates, though taramosalata still has a way to go in the popularity stakes.